 Meditation: Not Just Sitting

-Meditation certainly includes formal sitting practice, but we shouldn’t think it stops there.
+Meditation certainly includes formal sitting practice, but we can appreciate that there is more to it than that!
 Here, Phakchok Rinpoche explains that meditation doesn’t just mean sitting on a cushion and watching our breath.
 Nor does it mean just practicing whatever specific instruction you may have received.
-Of course, those are important forms of meditation, but that is not all that it entails!
+Of course, those are important forms of meditation, but meditation can be so much juicier!

 Instead, meditation also applies to walking around and to all our other daily activities.
-Rinpoche reminds us that the Buddha taught that our behavior and actions should be perfect.
-That is why he asks us to remember how we smile, speak, act and behave.
-This is all part of our practice.
-Performing good actions is all a part of meditation.
-We shouldn’t think that after we get up from our cushions that we have finished meditating.
+Rinpoche reminds us that the Buddha taught us that our behavior and actions can be perfect.
+That is why he asks us to remember how we smile, speak, act, and behave.
+Our daily activities can become part of our practice.
+When we perform good or kind actions they can become a part of meditation.
+After we get up from the cushions, we don’t need to think that that we have finished meditating.
 It is not that simple!

 Meditation is the whole picture.
 It encompasses all of our daily life.
 As we wake up and as we go to sleep, we can practice.
 And when we sit or when we act, we also practice.